Prescription Fish Oil – Straddling the Fence

 Treating, not preventing disease

 One of the big criticisms placed on Big Pharma is that most of their products treat disease but don’t prevent disease.
-Yet GlaxoSmithKline’s Lovaza fish oil is a shining example of a drug that not only treats triglycerides, but prevents CVD.
+Yet GlaxoSmithKline’s Lovaza is a shining example of a drug that not only treats triglycerides, but prevents CVD.

 I feel compelled to give GSK a big “Atta Boy” pat on the back for marketing a product that we can all be proud of; a drug with no significant side effects and exceptional safety.
 How can I pile on GSK when this is a model that all pharmaceutical companies should be following?